Amherst County High School

 You are expected to bring the following materials to class every day:

-· I will place make-up assignments and handouts from class in a folder at the front of the classroom.
+· I will place make-up assignments and handouts from class in a folder in the crate found at the front or back of the classroom.
 If you are absent, check the folder for what you missed before asking me.

-Assignments may be turned in one day late for half credit (no more than 50%).
-I will not accept any assignment more than one day late.
+Assignments may be turned in late for half credit (no more than 50%).

 Voicemail: 434-946-2898 ext.
 30805